ETHZ-RobotX/RoboticsSummerSchool/docs/simulation/tasks/visualisation.md

 ## 🎮 Teleoperation

 You can drive the robot with the keyboard.
 If you want to drive the robot, make sure that the terminal where you launched the simulation (i.e. where the [`teleop_twist_keyboard`](http://wiki.ros.org/teleop_twist_keyboard) node is running) is selected while pressing the keys.
-To use the keyboard run the following .sh file:
+To use the keyboard run the following alias:

     ```bash
     # In the host pc